 We live in uncertain times, a new rise of public display of racism, violence, political turmoil, displaced people and hatred for them, turning away from God, poverty, slavery, hatred, watered down doctrine in our churches leading millions further from Biblical truths.
 Millions inside and outside of the church walls who if Jesus returned today would hear the dreaded words “And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”

 We must begin to change the way we view our faith in Jesus and how we view others.
 We must decide if we are going to practice what we preach and seek holiness and answer the call.
 We must see others as eternal souls and become passionate about Preaching the Gospel.

 Sociology says tribal mentality causes divide.
 Theology says it is our sin, because we don’t see each other as souls.
 There is an African greeting that as we would say hello, the translation would be I see you.

 See the world does not see each other as souls, they are dead to sin.
 Sadly many professing Christians have been guilty of this as well.

 We focus on the momentary problems, situations, worries and delights here on earth.
 We place so much attention, waste so much time on things of this world that we fail to see the big picture, we are not eternally minded.
 So I ask, are the things we are living for worth Christ dying for?

 Parts of this message has contributions by Pastor Craig Cole, Carlton Hall and BJ Rudge

-Check out just some of the life transforming activities we conducted in the month of May.
+Check out just some of the life transforming activities we conducted in the month of June.
 Thousands of meals were service, Bible Study/ Prayer cell groups were started, church services held in our center in Guatemala City, food distribution, clothing distribution, counseling sessions and much more.